01 of 12

-They don't call them birdhouse gourds for nothing.
-Gourds are ridiculously easy to grow and if you've ever done it yourself, you know how many gourds you wind up with.
+Gourds are easy to grow, and if you've ever done it yourself, you know how plentiful your crop can be.
 So why not put them to good use?

-To cure your gourds, you can simply leave them outside for the winter, in a somewhat sheltered site, or you can take matters into your own hands and cure the gourds indoors where they won't rot or get eaten.
+To cure your gourds, you can simply leave them outside for the winter at a somewhat sheltered site, or you can cure the gourds indoors where they won't rot or get eaten by local wildlife.

-If you didn't grow your own gourds, you're not excluded from the fun.
-Birdhouse gourds are available almost everywhere that ornamental gourds are sold.
-They may even have done some of the cleaning for you.Continue to 2 of 12 below.
+If you choose not to grow your own gourds, you're not excluded from the fun.
+Bird house gourds are available almost everywhere that ornamental gourds are sold and even may have been pre-cleaned.Continue to 2 of 12 below.

 02 of 12

-First things first: gather the following tools and supplies to begin the transformation from gourd to birdhouse.
+Gather the following tools and supplies to begin the transformation from gourd to bird house:

-Later on, we're also going to use a little bleach and maybe some steel wool.
+Later on, you'll also need bleach and some steel wool.

-And if you plan on decorating your birdhouse, you'll need paints, brushes, and varnish.
-I recommend using a spray varnish on the final gourd birdhouse, whether or not you paint it.Continue to 3 of 12 below.
+If you plan on decorating your bird house, you'll need wire, paints, brushes, and varnish.
+Try using a spray varnish as a finishing spray for your bird house, whether or not you paint it.Continue to 3 of 12 below.

 03 of 12